GAF vs Owens Corning vs Atlas: Which Shingle Brand Is Best?

 Warranty Tiers Explained

-GAF System Plus, Silver, Gold, Golden Pledge
+GAF System Plus, Silver Pledge, Golden Pledge

 Owens Corning Preferred and Platinum